 If a player’s hand is found to differ from the explanation his partner has given of a call, two possibilities arise: (Law 75)

-(a) The partner has given a correct statement of the partnership agreement but the player has misbid (or even deviated or psyched).
-The opponents are not entitled to any redress, but I would consider adjusting the score if the partner has made particular allowance for such a misbid or deviation or psyche, or if there are issues of unauthorised information.
+(a) The partner has given a correct statement of the partnership agreement but the player has misbid (or even deviated or psyched or mis-clicked but not corrected in time).
+The opponents are usually not entitled to any redress, but I would consider adjusting the score if the partner has made particular allowance for such a misbid or deviation or psyche, or if there are issues of unauthorised information.
 Please complete the play of the board and subsequently submit an Incident Report so that I can assess.

 (b) The partner has given an incorrect statement of the partnership agreement.
 The opponents are entitled to redress if they have been damaged as a result.
 Please complete the play of the board and subsequently submit an Incident Report.

-If a player knows partner's call is (or may be) alertable, but cannot remember its meaning, he should alert.
-If asked for its meaning and if it is likely to be on the SSD Extra then he may refer the opponents to the SSD Extra.
-He must not say how he intends to interpret partner's call.
-If the opponents misunderstand his intentions when referring them to the SSD Extra, if the meaning of the call is not shown on the SSD Extra, or if they still want more information which can't be given, it will be necessary to subsequently submit an Incident Report, so that I can assess whether opponents may have taken other action with full correct information.
-If the player that has made the call becomes declarer or dummy, he must at that point clarify any partnership agreement that he thinks there may be able the call that he made.
+If a player knows partner’s call is (or may be) alertable, but cannot remember its meaning, he should alert.
+Players may check their own SSDs and SSD Extras in BCL, so such occurrences should be rare, but it does help to have your SSD Extra filled with all partnership agreements.
+A player must not say how he intends to interpret partner’s call.
+Please do not simply type “See SSD” as the opponent has very likely looked at the SSD and not seen what he was looking for.
+If the player that has made the call becomes declarer or dummy, he must at that point clarify any partnership agreement, omitted by his partner, that he thinks there may be about the call that he made.

 If a player makes a call and partner unexpectedly alerts, unexpectedly fails to alert, or gives an explanation which is inconsistent with the player’s original understanding of his call, then there are three possible situations: